jamespfennell/transiter/tests/endtoend/README.md

 1. Postgres.

 1. The Transiter instance, listening on its default ports.
+    (In fact, the tests only use the admin HTTP service, which by default listens on 8082.)

 1. A source server, which is used to simulate external transit agency data sources.
    This listens by default on port 8090.